 61% of low-income households do not own any children’s books.

-Statistics courtesy of Chicago Citywide Literacy Coalition, Illinois State Board of Education, and Children’s Literacy Foundation.
+Statistics courtesy of Chicago Citywide Literacy Coalition, Chicago Public Schools, and Children’s Literacy Foundation.

 Low literacy affects entire communities, and Chicago is no exception.